mwflickner/Desi/README.md

   * Delete a Task within a Group

 ### Advanced/Ideal Features
-These are features that would improve Desi beyond it's basic functional requirements.
+These are features that would improve Desi beyond its basic functional requirements.
 * Users
   * Login with Facebook
   * Have a Friend List